CristianaDvD/Test-your-Functioning-Legal-Knowledge/README.md

 - The test box is comprised of a heading showing the current scenario number on the left-hand side, and on the right-hand side the number of correct and incorrect answers live.
 - The section is comprised of scenario text and questions to be answered, and five buttons with possible answers.
-- The correct and incorrect answers are background coloured accordingly (didn't include a screenshot to not encourage cheating).
+- The correct and incorrect answers are background coloured accordingly, correct one becoming green, and incorrect one becoming red. (didn't include a screenshot to not encourage cheating).
 - After an answer is clicked the Next button appears to continue the test.

 ### Final Score box